 IMCD 07- Professional Conduct and Ethics

-Students will develop the concepts of ethics and the conflicts and process of ethical decision making.
-They will emphasize the analysis of the rules of professional conduct for immigration consultants providing case studies and examples, according to the Immigration Consultants of Canada Regulatory Council (ICCRC).
+Students will study the concepts of ethics and the conflicts and process of ethical decision making.
+A thorough analysis of the rules of professional conduct for immigration consultants providing case studies and examples, according to the Immigration Consultants of Canada Regulatory Council (ICCRC) will follow.

 IMCD 08- Immigration Consulting Research and Application